Erwin5642/Erwin5642/README.md

 ### ⭐ About Me
 - I'm from Brazil
 - I speak portuguese and english
-- I’m currently pursuing a Bachelor's degree in Computer Science (Second Year)
+- I’m currently pursuing a Bachelor's degree in Computer Science (Second Year) at the Universidade Estadual de Mato Grosso do Sul (UEMS)

 ### 🌿 Skills
 - Proficient in various programming languages